Close

 Introduction

-In this Notice, “King & Spalding” refers to King & Spalding LLP, a limited liability partnership under the laws of Georgia, U.S., and other affiliated limited liability entities, organized under the laws of the United Kingdom, Singapore, and Delaware, U.S.
+In this Notice, “King & Spalding,” “we,” and “us” refers to King & Spalding LLP, a limited liability partnership under the laws of Georgia, U.S., and other affiliated entities.

-This Privacy Notice describes the ways in which we collect, manage, store and dispose of data relating to individuals.
+This Privacy Notice describes the ways in which we process Personal Information.
 We may amend or update it from time to time.
 We encourage you to read this Privacy Notice.

-King & Spalding is the data controller of the Personal Information we process which originates in various jurisdictions--including the European Union (EU), the Abu Dhabi Global Market (ADGM), the Dubai International Finance Centre (DIFC), the United Kingdom (UK), and Japan-- and is therefore responsible for ensuring that systems and processes we use are compliant with applicable data protection laws.
+King & Spalding is the data controller of the Personal Information we process which originates in various jurisdictions—including, among others, the United States, the European Union (EU), the Abu Dhabi Global Market (ADGM), the Dubai International Finance Centre (DIFC), the United Kingdom (UK), Singapore, the Kingdom of Saudi Arabia, Australia, and Japan, and is therefore responsible for processing Personal Information in compliance with applicable data protection laws.

 For additional information about your rights and choices under applicable law, please review “Your Rights.”